cronalds/sassy-beaches/README.md

 I may not have implemented it yet (still very early) but I will be making a configuration system for quick and simple library alteration that will be easy and powerful to extend (I may hit a brick wall with sass, but I'll just switch up to js if I have to and build my own damn "preprocessor")

 Yes, I understand that this is a bit arrogant, web development has been around for 30ish years and I doubt I'm the only one who has tried something like this, and I know for a fact that anyone who did try this before me had far more experience than myself, but my god it's so frustrating.
-Perhaps hubris is the only way.

 ## tech